emersonope/dsmeta/README.md

 https://www.figma.com/file/oDyi3LZOTeYaUcs8obHZwR/DSMeta1?node-id=9%3A581

-# Mean languages used in this projet
+# Languages used in this projet

 - Java
 - SpringBoot